A handmade Christmas elf is gifted with every order 🎄🎁

 Wash the surface to be treated

-Make sure your product is not damp before applying grapeseed oil.
+Warning: let it dry for several hours and make sure your product is not damp before applying grapeseed oil.

 Why use lukewarm water?